TaylonSopeletto/gympro/README.md

 ## About the project
 Gympro is an intelligent fitness assistant designed to enhance workout routines through real-time exercise guidance and smart equipment scanning.

 ⚠️ This is not a real project.
-The goal is to explore different technologies and programming languages to gain a better understanding of a full web application.
+The goal is to explore different technologies and programming languages to gain a better understanding of a full web application an artifitial inteligence

 ## Overview